teahaz/teahaz-server/notes.md

 ### things i should implement:
+	- make the screen clear on exit if it's even possible

 ### things the other person should implement:

 ### bugs

+### fixed
 	- changing data to message broke display

 ### recently done
     - added autologin file